 As for the build, it isn't the most premium-feeling laptop since it's a mid-range model, but it still feels sturdy and well-built with a mix of metal and plastic.
 Its bulky design makes it hard to carry around, and the battery lasts less than five hours of light use.
 It has a tactile keyboard, Wi-Fi 6E wireless connectivity, and a wide port selection, including an HDMI 2.1 and Ethernet.
 Neither the CPU nor the GPU throttles under load, but the fans get pretty loud.
 Unfortunately, there are no biometrics for quick logins.

 Lenovo and Microsoft are very different companies.
 Lenovo has a much larger portfolio, including productivity laptops, gaming laptops, and Chromebooks, while Microsoft only makes Windows productivity laptops.
-Microsoft's laptops feel more sturdy but are also more expensive.
+Microsoft's laptops feel more sturdy but are usually more expensive.

 Like Dell, ASUS, Acer, and HP, Lenovo makes a wide variety of laptops.
 Although some of their high-end models are among the best on the market, their mid-range and budget models tend to stand out more, as they typically have a sturdier build and offer a better overall user experience than the competition.
 However, shopping for a Lenovo laptop is sometimes hard, as they tend to use different names to refer to the same product or have many configuration options, some of which are only available in select regions.